leapcode/bitmask-dev/README.rst

 Package under development!
 -----------------------------------------------------------

-This is a unified repo that has merged the following packages, previously isolated, under the leap namespace:

-bonafide, mail, keymanager, bitmask.

-The previous client using PySide has been deprecated (bitmask version 0.9.2, still available at the http://github.com/leapcode/bitmask_client repo).
+The previous client using PySide has been deprecated (Bitmask version 0.9.2, still available at the http://github.com/leapcode/bitmask_client repo).